Parviz Malakouti, Esq.

 But it’s only fun when you don’t walk onto a hidden trap.

-What’s far less discussed than the benefits is when you should consider passing on a given second citizenship.
+What’s far less discussed than the benefits is when you should consider avoiding a given second citizenship.
 Of course, every country has its own specific benefits and drawbacks, but there are certain red flags that present issues that could affect you negatively as a citizen, even if you’re not living in that country.
 I am constantly on the look-out for these issues (among others) when advising my clients pursuing an additional citizenship.

-They are laws that could have you in the mud puddle of a bootcamp, instead of on a white-sand beach chair with a cocktail umbrella.
+They are drawbacks that could have you in the mud puddle of a bootcamp, instead of on a white-sand beach chair with a cocktail umbrella.
 These are the four red flags to keep your eyes peeled for when pursuing second citizenship.

 1. Mandatory Military Service